 Highlight the Little Things

 Grand gestures aren’t the only way to express affection.
 Showing your appreciation for little things has just as much impact.
-Ample opportunities present themselves for congratulating loved ones: a passed driver’s test, improved grades, a promotion at work… Call attention to and celebrate these victories.
+Ample opportunities present themselves for congratulating loved ones: a passed driver’s test, improved grades, or a promotion at work.
+Call attention to and celebrate these victories.

 Clinical Child & Adolescent Psychologists, Dr. D’Arcy Lyness shared recommendations for how to do this for children in a KidsHealth article.
 Per Lyness, avoid focusing praise only on results or fixed qualities, like winning an athletic match-up or getting an A on a test.
 Praise children for their progress and improved performance to boost in self-esteem over ego.
 Also, say thank you.
 Expressing your gratitude for their efforts gives kids the gift of confidence.